Amelia Yeomans

 Amelia Yeomans (née Le Sueur; March 29, 1842 – April 22, 1913) was a Canadian physician and suffragist.
-She and her adult daughter Lilian were the first female physicians in Manitoba.
+She and her adult daughter Lilian B. Yeomans, M.D., were the first female physicians in Manitoba.

 Early life and education

-Yeomans was born on March 29, 1842, in Quebec City, to Peter Le Sueur and Barbara Dawson.
+Yeomans was born on March 29, 1842, in Quebec City, Canada East, to Peter Le Sueur and Barbara Dawson.
 Her father was a civil servant.
 She was privately educated.
 Le Sueur married Augustus A. Yeomans, a medical doctor, on October 16, 1860, in Quebec City.
 They had two daughters.

 After Augustus's death in 1878, Amelia Yeomans, along with her daughter Lilian, decided to enter the medical profession.
 Since Canadian medical schools did not accept women students, Yeomans and her daughter enrolled in the Ann Arbor Medical School at the University of Michigan.
 Yeomans received her degree in 1883.
 She then moved to Winnipeg, where Lilian was already practicing midwifery and medicine.
 Yeomans's second daughter, Charlotte, became a nurse and joined the family in Winnipeg in 1890.